 Following the principle, it is the instructor's responsibility to grade the students fairly by their performance during this course.
 The grade will be based on the homework and final project scores.
-The grades can be fine-tuned by the student's participation in in-class and after-class discussions.
 There will be no midterm nor final exams.